America's Forests: A Natural Climate Solution

-America’s forests are home to the world’s tallest, biggest and oldest trees, but without sensible investments in stewardship and forestry, the nation stands to lose the forest benefits it depends on every day.
+America’s forests are home to the world’s tallest, biggest and oldest trees but need sensible investments in stewardship and forestry to continue delivering the benefits they provide for the nation's water, communities, wildlife and climate.

 American forests are critical to the economy, public health and environment.
 The nation's forests:

 - Store and filter more than half of the nation’s water supply.

 - Provide jobs to more than 1 million forest product workers.

 - Offer 1 million square miles to sportsmen and families for outdoor recreation.